-• John G. Wensveen, Air Transportation: A Management Perspective 8th Edition.
+• John G. Wensveen, Air Transportation: A Global Management Perspective 9th Edition.
 Ashgate Publishing Limited: Surrey, England.
-ISBN 978-1-4724-3681-8.
-(Check UNT Bookstore for availability)
+(This is a NEW edition.
+Check UNT Bookstore for availability)

 All other materials will be provided within each module in Canvas, as needed.
 These may include links to external content (URL's), videos, PowerPoint presentations, PDF documents, and Excel spreadsheets.